01 of 15

 Great Scottish Food

-This Gaelic saying so neatly sums up the attitude to food in Scotland "S mairg a ni tarcuis air biadh - he who has contempt for food is a fool."
-That love and enjoyment of the vast range of both traditional and modern Scottish food can so easily be seen in these 20 of the favourite Scottish recipes.
+This Gaelic saying so neatly sums up the attitude toward food in Scotland: "S mairg a ni tarcuis air biadh," which translates to "he who has contempt for food is a fool."
+Meaning, there should be a love and enjoyment of Scottish food, both traditional and modern.
+The country's affinity for their cuisine can easily be seen in these 15 favorite Scottish recipes.

-Haggis, porridge and whisky are just a few of the foods the Scots have learnt over the years to make the best use of the offerings nature handed to them from rugged mountains, lakes, sea... lochs and streams, to fertile valleys and moorlands.
+Haggis, porridge, and whiskey are just a few of the foods and drink the Scots have created over the years, making the... best use of the offerings nature handed to them from the rugged mountains, lakes, sea lochs, and streams, as well as the fertile valleys and moorlands.

-Scottish food is steeped not just in the landscape but in the history and heritage of the country, which though part of the United Kingdom, still maintains its unique identity which you will find in the following pages.Continue to 2 of 16 below.
+Scottish food is steeped not just in the landscape but also in the history and heritage of the country, which though part of the United Kingdom, still maintains its unique identity which you will find in the following recipes.Continue to 2 of 15 below.

 All About Haggis

-Haggis is not merely for Burns Night or that odd looking slice on the breakfast plate, but a true traditional dish of Scotland loved at eaten there and in many parts of the world now.
+Haggis is not merely for Burns Night (a celebration in January commemorating the life of a Scottish poet) but is a true traditional dish of Scotland loved and eaten there as well as in many other parts of the world.